erikeldridge/app-quality-cookbook/static.md

 [Continuous integration](http://www.thoughtworks.com/continuous-integration) (CI) is the practice of testing and merging code continuously, as opposed to waiting until development completes.
 We can use CI to run our static analysis on a change in review to see if it will "break the build" and on each commit to verify the health of the project.
 This can help us catch issues early.

-We'll use a tool called Travis for a few reasons: it's relatively modern, so it's enjoyable to use; it integrates seamlessly with Github; it's freely available for open repositories like ours.
+We'll use a tool called [Travis](https://travis-ci.org/) for a few reasons: it's relatively modern, so it's enjoyable to use; it integrates seamlessly with Github; it's freely available for open repositories like ours.

 Before diving in, I should call out a comparable tool called [Jenkins](https://jenkins-ci.org/).
 Jenkins, and its predecessor Hudson, are widely used, solid, open-source CI servers, which you'll see in lots of documentation and workplaces.
 We're not using it here because it's relatively difficult to set up and use, but we should be aware of it.

 Ok.
 Here we go.
-Log into [travis-ci.org](https://travis-ci.org/) (Note: .org, not .com, which we'd use for closed source projects) with your Github account.
+Log into [travis-ci.org](https://travis-ci.org/) (Note: .org, not .com, which we'd use for closed source projects) with your Github account and allow it to manage your Github repositories.

-Travis will list the repositories in your Github account.
-Find the repository you're using for this exercise and enable CI for it.
+Travis fetch and display your Github repositories.
+Find the repository you're using for this exercise and enable CI for it by toggling the switch on the right of the dashboard.
 Click "Travis CI" in the upper left to navigate home, and then use the "Search all repositories" box to find your repository.
 Click the repository name to open the repository's dashboard.
-The url will be https://travis-ci.org/<your username>/<your repository name>.
+The url will be  https://travis-ci.org/&lt;your username&gt;/&lt;your repository name&gt;.

 In your local repository, define a .travis.yml config file: